-The Aboriginal Land Council of Tasmania Electors Roll
+The ALCT Electors Roll

-The Act requires the Electoral Commissioner to prepare and maintain an ALCT Electors Roll.
-To vote or to stand for election to the ALCT, a person must have their name entered on this Roll.
+The Act requires the Electoral Commissioner to prepare and maintain an ALCT Electors Roll (the Roll).
+To vote or to stand for election to the ALCT, a person must have their name entered on the Roll.